This post covers things to do in London at night, including a top 10 list, free things to do, family-friendly fun, and places to visit at night.

 As part of their work, they organise free ‘Bat Walks’ at random days throughout the years where guests are taken to various different locations, taught about bats and their place in London, as well as a great chance to see these fascinating little creatures!
-Find out when the next walk is on their website.

-Many of the activities mentioned in the previous sections (Top 10 and Free Things) are also applicable to families, such as the double-decker public bus tour, the Ceremony of the Keys, walking through Piccadilly Circus, spending a night at the museum and heading to the Sky Garden.
-Below, we add a few more family-friendly night activities.
+Many of the activities mentioned in the previous sections (Top 10 and Free Things) are also applicable to families, such as the double-decker bus tours, the Ceremony of the Keys, walking through Piccadilly Circus, spending a night at the museum and heading to the Sky Garden.

 For more family-friendly ideas for any time of day, check out our post on free things to do in London with kids.

 Head to places like the Covent Garden Piazza, the north side of Trafalgar Square, or the Southbank near the London Eye to espy human statues, break-dancers, musicians, magicians and even some of your children’s favorite cartoon characters come to life!
-Nearest Tube: Covent Garden, Charing Cross or Waterloo.

 The Ghost Bus